 The Company evaluated the Jazz Agreement under ASC 606, and determined there was a single performance obligation and the license was the predominant item in a bundle of goods that was distinct.
 The Company transferred all items in the bundle of goods, including the license, in the period ended December 31, 2020.
-The license is functional intellectual property, given the functionality of the intellectual property is not expected to change substantially as a result of the Company's ongoing activities, and accordingly, revenue should be recognized at a point in time.
-The Company recognized the upfront payment as revenue in the period ended December 31, 2020.
-The Company will not recognized ended becenter a point in time.
-The company recognized the upfront payment as revenue in the period ended December 31, 2020.
-The Company will be recognized at the later of (i) when the related sales occur, or (ii) when the related sales occur, or (ii) when the performance obligation to which some or all the royalty has been allocated has been satisfied (or partially satisfied), which for the Jazz Agreement will be the period when the related sales occur.
+The license is functional intellectual property, given the functionality of the intellectual property is not expected to change substantially as a result of the Company recognized the upfront payment as revenue in the period ended December 31, 2020.
+The Company will not recognize development or regulatory approval milestones until the related activity has been achieved; and royalties, including commercial milestone payments based on the level of sales, will be recognized at the later of (i) when the related sales occur, or (ii) when the performance obligation to which some or all the royalty has been allocated has been satisfied (or partially satisfied), which for the Jazz Agreement will be the period when the related sales occur.